 Who can attend?

-This event is open to undergraduate and graduate students.
+This event is open to undergraduate and graduate students, faculty, and staff.
 Lunch will be served and registration is required.

 Mauricio Lim Miller is the 2019-2020 James Wei Visiting Professor in Entrepreneurship in the Keller Center.
 His course, EGR 498: Special Topics in Social Entrepreneurship, will be offered in Spring 2020, with the proposed topic of “Peer-Driven Social Change.”
 The course will be open to sophomores, juniors, seniors, and graduate students in all departments with no prerequisites.